Capleugh/monster_shop_solo/README.md

 ```

 ## User Roles
 We used enums in our User model to differentiate user type.
-Different types of users have various CRUD functionality, which is described below.
+Different types of users have varying degrees of CRUD functionality, described below.

 ```   enum role: ['default', 'merchant_employee', 'merchant_admin', 'admin'] ```